budget-munchies/budget-munchies.github.io/index.md

 # Budget Munchies
-Wlecome to the Budget Munchies home page!
+Welcome to the Budget Munchies home page!

 # Overview
 This project offers a solution for college students on the hunt for recipes that are cheap, easy to make, and have limited ingredients.